FireMario211/Zoom/ABOUT.md

 Huge thanks to [hiimjasmine00](https://github.com/hiimjasmine00) for adding macOS support!

 # Note about macOS and iOS
-Because I don't own an Apple device, there may be a couple of bugs on Apple devices.
-If there are any issues, please report them on GitHub and I'll do my best to fix them :)
+Because I don't own any Apple devices, there may be a couple of bugs when using macOS or iOS If there are any issues, please report them on GitHub and I'll do my best to fix them :)

 # Known Bugs